 You might feel the need to pack in more information in one video.
 But don’t.
-More the messages in your video, higher is the risk of failure.
+The more the messages in your video, the higher is the risk of failure.
 Save that for another video!

-STEP 4: Plan and execute logistics for your corporate video production
+STEP 4: Plan and execute logistics for your corporate video marketing

 If you are working with a video production agency or by yourself, make sure you have plenty of time blocked to prepare, record and edit the content.
 Because even a “quick” video might take over an hour or more to be recorded successfully.
 And once the shoot is complete, you’ll need a skilled editor to adapt the footage into a quality promotional video.